-For the Basin Make-up Account, the accounting procedures are:
+For the Basin Make-up Account the accounting procedures are:

-- 1. Under a Big Bear MWD operation, the actual fish releases used by Mutual under Item 2 above will be considered a "release actually made under District Operation (R_d)" and the actual releases under Item 1 above will be treated as "spills which actually occurred under District Operation (S_d)". - 2.
-Under a Mutual operation, the fish releases used by Mutual under Item 2 above will be considered a "release which would have been made under a Mutual Operation (R_m)", and the releases allocated to Mutual under Item 1 above will be considered a "spill which would have occurred under a Mutual Operation (S_m)."
+- Under a Big Bear MWD operation, the actual fish releases used by Mutual when Mutual is "fully utilizing" the SAR diversions will be considered a "release actually made under District Operation (Rd)" and the fish releases when Mutual is not "fully utilizing" the SAR diversion will be treated as "spills which actually occurred under District Operation (Sd)". - 2.
+Under a Mutual operation, the fish releases used by Mutual when Mutual is "fully utilizing" the SAR diversion will be considered a "release which would have been made under a Mutual Operation (Rm)", and the releases allocated to Mutual when Mutual is not "full utilizing" the SAR diversions will be considered a "spill which would have occurred under a Mutual Operation (Sm)."